Clarence Coleridge: Biography

-Originally from Guyana, Coleridge obtained a Master of Social Work from the University of Connecticut and a Doctor of Ministry from the Andover Newton Theological School.
+Originally from Guyana, Coleridge obtained a Master of Social Work degree from the University of Connecticut and a Doctor of Ministry from the Andover Newton Theological School.
 He was ordained to the diaconate on January 27, 1961, and to the priesthood on January 1, 1962.
 He was ordained and consecrated to the episcopate on October 23, 1981.
-He has three honorary degrees, including one from Yale Divinity School.
-Habitat for Humanity built five houses in his name, the Coleridge Commons in Bridgeport, Connecticut.
+He received three honorary degrees, including one from Yale Divinity School.
+Habitat for Humanity built five houses in his name as the Coleridge Commons in Bridgeport, Connecticut.

-In 1994, Coleridge started the Bishops Fund for Children, which enhances awareness of the plight of children at risk throughout Connecticut.
+In 1994, Coleridge started the Bishops' Fund for Children, which enhances awareness of the plight of children at risk throughout Connecticut.
 The fund supported social service programs that aid these children in urban, suburban, and rural neighborhoods.
 In its first two decades, the fund provided more than $1 million to more than 150 non-profits in the state.
-As of 2016, the Bishops Fund for Children now supports at-risk children to attend Camp Washington, the diocesan camp and retreat center.
+As of 2016, the Bishops' Fund for Children now supports at-risk children to attend Camp Washington, the diocesan camp and retreat center.

-Bishop Coleridge was married for over 50 years to Euna J. Coleridge, a high school science teacher who was awarded the Olmstead Award for Teacher of the Year from Williams College.
+Bishop Coleridge was married for over 50 years to Euna Idris (Jervis) Coleridge (1934-2017), a high school science teacher who was awarded the Olmstead Award for Teacher of the Year from Williams College.
 They had two children, Cheryl and Carolyn.
 Clarence Coleridge died on August 10, 2023, at the age of 92.